 Julz's Creations, LLC is a woman owned and operated business out of Durham, North Carolina.
-I create small batch, artisan hot sauces, pickles, mustard, and bbq sauce utilizing North Carolina grown produce.
+I create small batch, artisan hot sauces, pickles, mustard, Chicago style giardiniera, and bbq sauce utilizing North Carolina grown produce.

 Do you really make everything?

 I used to get this question at pop up markets all the time.
 Yes!